godalming123/tinytile/readme.md

     - Alt + b                  - open your browser (set in config.h)

 **Other behaviours:**
- - You can press alt and then tap and hold on a window with left click to drag it or right click to resize it
+ - You can press alt and hold on a window with left click to drag it or right click to resize it

 # Todo

 ## Feature additions
  - Sloppy focus
  - Tiling
+ - A simple app launcher
  - Changing monitor configurations

-## Things that you might need but are unimplemnted and not on the todolist
+## Things that you might need but are not implemnted nor todos
  - XWayland support
  - Layer shell support